ddos

 DDoS is short for Distributed Denial of Service.
 Such threats are a subclass of denial-of-service (DoS) cyberattacks.
 A DDoS attack is carried out using different methods.
 Her goal is to flood the target site with fake traffic.

+What is a DDoS attack?
 Attackers generate a large amount of garbage traffic, which overloads the server and can even take it down.
 The server is forced to process requests, and as a result it lacks the ability to interact with real users.

+What is a DDoS attack on a website?
+An online DDoS attack is a type of cyberattack in which attackers attempt to cause websites or other online services to crash by overloading them with a large number of requests.
+DDoS attacks – what are they?
 DDoS attacks can cause serious problems for website owners and online services.
 They can cause inaccessibility of the site, slowdowns, loss of data, reducing the level of confidence of customers and the reputation of the company.
 Therefore, protection against DDoS attacks is becoming increasingly important for online business owners.

 A successful distributed DDoS attack is a highly visible event that affects site owners and visitors.
 This makes it a popular weapon among hackers and extortionists.

+DDoS attacks – what are they?
 DDoS attacks can occur in short bursts or repeatedly, but in either case, the impact on a site can last days, weeks, or even months.

 How the attack works